georgiy-pruss/Mini-C99-Compiler/README.md

-## Yet another tiny C compiler (c2s/s2exe)
+## Mini-C99-Compiler — Yet another C99 subset compiler

 ### Description

-The input file is compiled with `c2s` into assembler file `a.s`.
+The input file is compiled with `cc` into assembler file (default name is `a.s`).
-The GNU can compile it into an executable (`gcc -masm=intel a.s -o a.exe`), or `s2exe` can do it (in the future).
+The GNU compiler or rather assembler can compile it into an executable (`gcc a.s -o a.exe`), or later `cc` will be able to translate it into an executable file (that's the plan).

 ### Comments, Preprocessor (#include, #define, #pragma etc)

-Comments can be both the C comments (inline and multi-line `/*...*/`) and the C++ end-of-line comments (`//...`) Any text starting with `#` is also treated as a a comment, that is all the preprocessor directives are ignored, although they can be present in the program text -- that's proably good for includes, but bad for defines.
+Comments can be both the C comments (inline and multi-line `/*...*/`) and the C++ end-of-line comments (`//...`).
+Any text starting with `#` is also treated as a a comment, that is all the preprocessor directives are ignored, although they can be present in the program text — that's proably good for includes, but bad for defines.

 ### Number, Character, String literals

-The compiler accepts decimal and octal numbers in range `-2147483648` to `2147483647`.
+The compiler accepts decimal and octal integer (32-bit) numbers in range `-2147483648` to `2147483647`.
-Characters are probably signed, i.e. with the range of `-128` to `127`.
+Characters are signed, i.e. with the range of `-128` to `127`.
 Characters and strings can contain these escape sequences: `\n` (NL), `\r` (CR), `\b` (BS), `\0` (NUL).
 All the rest "escaped" characters are copied as-is.
 The strings can't be concatenated (i.e. `"abc" "def"` won't be understood.)